Built for

 Pass your key in the

-X-API-KEY header on every request.
+x-api-key header on every request.
 All requests must use HTTPS.Handle the response

 A successful response returns